 2. Persepolis: The Glorious Times of Achaemenids

+Another site that makes you familiar with the rise and fall of Achaemenids is Persepolis.
 It’s the other dynastic center of Achaemenid kings located about 60 kilometers south of Pasargadae.
 After Cyrus the Great, Darius I, known as Darius the Great, succeeded in ruling the Persian Empire.
 He started the construction of Persepolis.
-It consists of ceremonial palaces, provisional residential palaces, a treasury, and a chain of fortification.
+It consists of ceremonial palaces, provisional residential palaces, a treasury, and a chain of fortifications.
 It was built as a ceremonial palace complex mainly for celebrating Nowruz, the Persian New Year festival.

 The gate to the site was from the south, through a staircase.
-To the right of this entrance, you can see a huge rectangular block bearing four cuneiform inscriptions in the name of Darius the Great: Two in Old Persian, one in Elamite, and the fourth in Babylonian.
-These scripts were clearly meant to inform visitors of the nature of Persepolis, the people who contributed to its construction as well as Darius’ beliefs and ideals.
+To the right of this entrance, you can see a huge rectangular block bearing three cuneiform inscriptions by Xerxes: One in Old Persian, one in Elamite, and the third one in Babylonian.
+These scripts were clearly meant to inform visitors of the nature of Persepolis, the people who contributed to its construction as well as Xerxes’ beliefs and ideals.

 The remarkable parts of the palace complex consist of: